 And the president announced that he's going to give out the fake news and most corrupt media awards on Monday.

-So we kind of wanted to get in on the action and do our own little series and provide an opportunity for you to participate and vote on different networks and different on air personalities.
+So we kind of wanted to get in on the action and do our own little series and provide an opportunity for you to participate and vote on different networks and different on-air personalities and so-called journalists and newspapers.

-And you get to decide, you know, who's the most who gets the award for.
+And you get to decide, you know, who's the most who gets the award for being the biggest fake news organization in the country.

-And we give a big award out.
+And we'll give a big award out.

 Maybe we'll invite them on the show and let them defend all their fake news.

-Anyway let's get to our phones on this Friday as we promised Anthony is in Houston, Texas.
+Anyway, let's get to our phones on this Friday, as we promised.

-I'm glad that he's uh creating jobs.
+I'm glad that he's creating jobs.

 I really applaud that.

-Seven-year low black unemployment in America, to me, that is a great story.
+To me, that is a great story.

-All these companies taking the tax cut money, giving it back to their employees either through raises or bonuses or both.
+All these companies taking the tax cut money, giving it back to their employees, either through raises or bonuses or both.

-Uh energy uh independence, literally for the first time in our history is on the horizon, and with it, you know, we're no longer going to be dependent on countries that hate us.
+And with it, you know, we're no longer going to be dependent on countries that hate us.

-I mean, all of this is it's like nobody wants to talk about any good news.
+I mean, all of this is, it's like nobody wants to talk about any good news.

-When I say zero, there is no attention paid to the fact that students protesting in Iran are literally risking their lives and and any minute now run the risk of being mowed down by these you know Iranian uh special forces uh on behalf of the mullahs, but they're doing it anyway.
+You know, there's zero, when I say zero, there is no attention paid to the fact that students protesting in Iran are literally risking their lives and any minute now run the risk of being mowed down by these Iranian special forces on behalf of the mullahs.

 I just think there are more important things than the palace intrigue and gossip that is in Michael Wolfe's book.